VisActor/VTable/docs/assets/guide/en/gantt/introduction.md

 You can customize the style of the background grid lines of the right task bars through the `grid` configuration item, including background color, line width, line type, etc.

+### Dependencies between tasks

+Through the `dependency.links` configuration item, you can set the dependencies between tasks.
+Through the `dependency.linkLineStyle` configuration item, you can customize the style of the dependencies between tasks.
+Through the `dependency.linkLineSelectedStyle` configuration item, you can customize the style of the dependencies between tasks when they are selected.
+In addition, you can dynamically create association lines.
+Through the `dependency.linkCreatable` configuration item, you can set whether association lines can be created.

 ### Interaction

 #### Dragging Task Bars